 Please refer to the Data Protection, Privacy and Recruitment Statement for further information.

-If you use your credit card to donate to us, buy something or make a booking online, we pass your credit card details securely to our payment processing partner as part of the payment process.
-We do this in accordance with the Payment Card Industry Security Standard (PDF download), and don’t store the details on our website.
+If you use your credit or debit card to donate to us, buy something or make a booking online, we pass your card details securely to our payment processing partner as part of the payment process.
+We do this in accordance with the Payment Card Industry Security Standard (PDF download), and don’t store the details on our website or databases.